 At EVreporter, we are curious to find out how start-ups in the e-mobility domain are solving unique challenges associated with this space.
 In this report, we present how BluSmart goes about operating India’s largest fleet of chauffeured electric four-wheelers for intra-city travel.

-BluSmart was founded in 2019 and is currently operating more than 350 electric cars in Gurgaon and 26 in Mumbai.
-The start-up has raised $8 million so far and planning to raise another $20 million this year to expand its footprint.
+BluSmart was founded in 2019 and is currently operating more than 400 electric cars in Gurgaon.
+The start-up has raised $10.4 million so far.

 We caught up with Anmol Jaggi, Co-founder – BluSmart, to delve into operations management of the mobility service.